Best CBD for Anxiety

 • Uses ethanol extraction

-Lazarus Naturals offers two excellent CBD choices to ward off your anxiety: a high-potency CBD tincture and Relax capsules.
-If you don’t have a lot of money to spend but want to try CBD, either of these products will offer great results, along with larger versions that cost more up-front but are the least expensive picks per milligram of CBD (particularly the CBD oil, which is generally your best option if you’re looking to get the most for your money).
+Lazarus Naturals offers two excellent CBD choices to ward off your anxiety: oil tinctures and capsules.
+If you don’t have a lot of money to spend but want to try CBD, either of these products should provide you with results, along with larger versions that cost more up-front but are the least expensive picks per milligram of CBD (particularly the CBD oil, which is generally your best option if you’re looking to get the most for your money).

-Each product batch has its own certificate of analysis, providing the most in-depth walk-through of any CBD brand we’ve seen.
+Each product batch has its own certificate of analysis, providing the most in-depth walk-through of any CBD brand we’ve seen (with Medterra’s being a close second).
 These certificates delineate potency, pesticides, heavy metals, residual solvents from extraction, and cannabinoid content, including minor cannabinoids and terpene percentages.
 It’s a long read, but very worth it to flip through if you’re curious about exactly what you’re taking.

-The company doesn’t have any subscription or bulk deals, which is a bummer for a company that is otherwise so convenient and budget-friendly, but they do offer a steep 60% discount for veterans, low-income households, and people with disabilities.
+The company doesn’t have any subscription or bulk deals, which is a bummer for a company that is otherwise so convenient and budget-friendly, but there is a steep 60% discount for veterans, low-income households, and people with disabilities.
 Lazarus Naturals grants free shipping on all orders over $50; otherwise, expect to pay $5.
-They offer the longest return policy, tripling the average for a full 90 days to try your CBD, contemplate the effects, and return the product if it doesn’t work for you.
+And the company offers the longest return policy of our picks, tripling the average for a full 90 days to try your CBD, contemplate the effects, and return the product if it doesn’t work for you.
+CBDistillery comes in second with a 60-day policy, and the others are all 30 days.

-When we ordered from Lazarus Naturals, the process was straightforward and simple; our packages arrived quickly (three days after placing the order).
+When our testers ordered from Lazarus Naturals, the process was straightforward and simple; their packages arrived quickly (an average of three days after placing their orders).
 The company uses inconspicuous, small cardboard boxes.

 Full-spectrum, high-potency tincture

 This tincture comes in one potency: 50mg/mL, which packs a punch.
 It’s not the most potent, but it’s the most affordable potent option.
-It comes in two bottle sizes (30 and 120mL) and three flavors (classic/unflavored, chocolate mint, and strawberry lemonade).
-Previously, they offered two other bottle sizes (15mL and 60mL); strawberry lemonade is also a new flavor from the last year, replacing French vanilla mocha.
+(CBDistillery takes the win for most potent oil with its 167mg of CBD per serving in its full-spectrum oil.)
+Lazarus Naturals’ oil comes in two bottle sizes (30mL and 120mL) and three flavors (classic/unflavored, chocolate mint, and strawberry lemonade).
+Previously, you could purchase two other bottle sizes (15mL and 60mL), as well as an additional flavor, French vanilla mocha.

-Our testers tried the unflavored version of this CBD oil.
-It had a complex flavor: earthy, somewhat bitter, and vaguely floral, akin to 85% dark chocolate.
+Our testers tried the unflavored version of this CBD oil; it had a complex flavor: earthy, somewhat bitter, and vaguely floral, akin to 85% dark chocolate.
 When they looked at the certificate of analysis for this batch, they noted that it contained 34.8% farnesene, a terpene that’s most commonly found in green apple skins and known for its earthy, bitter taste.
 So that terpene (and, consequently, minor cannabinoid content) is high enough to be immediately noticeable.
-If that doesn’t sound appetizing, we recommend opting for one of their flavored options.
+If that doesn’t sound appetizing, we recommend opting for one of the flavored options.

 • 200mg ashwagandha